kiralybence/sergey/README.md

 ## Main features

 - Study users' messages and generate a fake message to imitate a person's writing style
-    - **TODO:** Ability to learn through voice chat (by converting speech to text)
-- Try to interpret the meaning of a question and then answer it (heavily experimental)
 - Automatically react to a message with a specific emote if a specific keyword was detected
 - Grab a random image from DuckDuckGo
 - Grab a random image from the top posts of a Reddit subreddit
-- MyAnimeList search

 ## Warning